Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 Manual Gain Riding

-The approach that will work best for most, if not all, vocals is manual gain riding.
+The approach that will work best for most vocals, if not all, is manual gain riding.

-Gain riding is the act of constantly adjusting the gain to prevent sounds from getting way too loud or bring them up if they’re too quiet.
+Gain riding is the act of constantly adjusting the gain to prevent sounds from getting way too loud or to bring them up if they’re too quiet.

 In this case, you’ll manually adjust the gain whenever the sibilants get way too loud.

-Make sure that you don’t ride the fader, instead write the automation using the clip gain or pre-gain.
+Make sure that you don’t ride the fader; instead, write the automation using the clip gain or pre-gain.

-This way you’ll be able to adjust the fader later for balance.
+This way, you’ll be able to adjust the fader later for balance.

 Yes, this approach can be time-consuming but doing it this way will give you better control over sibilance than relying on a tool to do the job for you.

-So, a tool might miss some consonants, that’s why manual gain riding is mostly the best choice in many cases.
+So, a tool might miss some consonants; that’s why manual gain riding is mostly the best choice in many cases.

 Split-Track De-essing